 When you file Chapter 7 or Chapter 13 bankruptcy, an automatic temporary stay will be placed on all legal collections actions your creditor may have in process against you, including a lawsuit to garnish wages.
 If your wages are already under garnishment because of a debt, your paycheck will be restored until the bankruptcy has been adjudicated through the courts.

 If you reside in Charleston or any community in Charleston County or surrounding counties, talk to attorney Lauren Clark at The Law Office of Lauren Clark, L.L.C.
-She offers a free initial consultation to review your correspondence from your creditor, explain the bankruptcy process and help you decide what options may be best for avoiding a judgment.
+She offers an initial consultation to review your correspondence from your creditor, explain the bankruptcy process and help you decide what options may be best for avoiding a judgment.